-- Other liabilities increased 12.3% in 2016 primarily due to a 12.9% increase in the postretirement health liability, 25.9% increase in accounts payable and other current liabilities due largely to the timing of payments to vendors, and the recognition of a net pension liability as a result of the adoption of GASB 68.
-This increase is partially offset by a 61.4% decrease in liabilities to third party payors. - Other liabilities increased 13.9% in 2015 primarily due to a 16.3% increase in the postretirement health liability, 22.1% increase in liabilities to third party payors and a 37.8% increase in accounts payable other current liabilities due largely to the timing of payments to vendors.
-The increase is partially offset by the recognition of \$6,027 of revenue from funding received from the Foundation to fund the CSC building in 2014. - Long-term debt outstanding decreased 6.5% in 2016 and 6.0% in 2015.
-In 2016 and 2015, the decreases were a result of scheduled debt service payments on the outstanding Dormitory Authority of the State of New York ("DASNY") issued debt and the amortization of bond premium. - Deferred inflow of resources related to the Pension increased 100% in 2016 as compared to 2015.
+- Other liabilities increased 21.2% in 2017 primarily due to an increase in the post-retirement health liability and increase in net pension liability.
+This increase in net pension liability is due to a difference between projected and actual investment earnings on pension plan investments and changes of actuarial assumptions.
+This increase is partially offset by a decrease in accounts payable and other current liabilities due to timing of payments to vendors. - Other liabilities increased 12.3% in 2016 primarily due to a 12.9% increase in the postretirement health liability, 25.9% increase in accounts payable and other current liabilities due largely to the timing of payments to vendors, and the recognition of a net pension liability as a result of the adoption of GASB 68.
+This increase is partially offset by a 61.4% decrease in liabilities to third party payors. - Long-term debt outstanding decreased 6.8% in 2017 and 6.5% in 2016.
+In 2017 and 2016, the decreases were a result of scheduled debt service payments on the outstanding Dormitory Authority of the State of New York ("DASNY") issued debt and the amortization of bond premium.
+Furthermore, in 2017, DASNY refinanced certain long-term obligations in which RPCIC was a partial beneficiary on the original issues.
+Refer to Note 7. - Deferred inflow of resources related to the Pension increased 368% in 2017 as compared to 2016.
+This is primarily due to differences between expected and actual experience in the pension plan. - Deferred inflow of resources related to the Pension increased 100% in 2016 as compared to 2015.
 This is due to the adoption of GASB 68 in 2016.

-Overall, total net position increased 16.5% from 2015 to 2016 and 11.4% from 2014 to 2015.
+Overall, total net position decreased 10.9% from 2016 to 2017 and increased 16.5% from 2015 to 2016.